This information explains the causes, symptoms, and treatment of neuropathic (NOOR-oh-PA-thik) pain.

 Some common causes of neuropathic pain are:

 - Chemotherapy drugs.
-Some examples include:
+Examples are:

 - Radiation therapy

-- A tumor pushing on a nerve
+- A tumor pressing on a nerve

 - Scar tissue that forms after surgery

-- Trauma or a new injury
+- A new injury or wound

 - Infections, such as the herpes zoster (shingles) virus